rushipanchal1656/Creating-Resources-Using-Terraform/README.md

-# 🚀 QUICK START
+# Terraform: Deploy EC2 with New or Existing Security Group in Mumbai (ap-south-1) Region

-🔄 USING NEW SECURITY GROUP
+# 🔄 USING NEW SECURITY GROUP

 Create ec2-new-sg.tf:

 ## Step 1: Set AWS Credentials